BREISAMU/portfolio/index.md

 ## Work Experience
 ### Software Engineering Intern - DraftKings:
 - Designing API endpoints in C# to power DraftKings Pick6, each servicing over 2 million daily requests.
-- Integrating Apache Kafka and Kubernetes to build scaleable event-driven pipelines, reducing latency for over 4 million users.
+- Integrating Apache Kafka and Kubernetes to build scalable event-driven pipelines, reducing latency for over 4 million users.
 - Leveraging Docker and Jenkins-based CI/CD pipelines to automate build, test, and deployment processes.
 ### Teaching Assistant - University of Minnesota
 - Led labs and office hours to assist 180+ students in learning the principles of computer science in C++.